Garret Anderson: Los Angeles Dodgers

 On March 3, 2010, Anderson agreed to a minor league deal with the Los Angeles Dodgers.
 He made the 25-man opening day roster as a reserve outfielder.
 In his first at bat with the Dodgers, he hit a pinch-hit single off Brendan Donnelly, his former Angels teammate.
 His first home run with the Dodgers came on April 22, when he hit a pinch-hit 2-run homer against the Cincinnati Reds.

 Anderson was designated for assignment August 8, 2010 after hitting only .181 in 155 at bats, and was granted his release on August 10.

 Retirement

 On March 1, 2011, Anderson announced his retirement in a statement issued by the Angels.

-As of 2012, Anderson is an Angels pregame and postgame reporter during home games and some road games on Fox Sports West, along with former teammate Tim Salmon.
+As of 2012, Anderson was an Angels pregame and postgame reporter during home games and some road games on Fox Sports West, along with former teammate Tim Salmon.

 He appeared on the ballot for the National Baseball Hall of Fame and Museum 2016 election and earned one vote.

 In 2016, Anderson was inducted into the Angels' Hall of Fame.

-Career Statistics
+Career statistics

 In the postseason, in 5 American League Division Series, 2 American League Championship Series and 1 World Series covering 36 games from 2002 to 2008, Anderson batted .245 (36-for-147) with 17 runs, 5 doubles, 1 triple, 5 home runs and 22 RBI.